rohit28092003/ISTE-Omega/README.md

 # ISTE-Omega
-Its a knockout out webpage for OMEGA - An event of ISTE Thapar chapter
+Its a knockout  webpage for OMEGA - An event of ISTE Thapar chapter